Yash12930/fine_tune_LLM/README.md

 The core of the agent is a fine-tuned `TinyLlama-1.1B-Chat-v1.0` model, which has been specialized for this task using **Parameter-Efficient Fine-Tuning (PEFT)** with LoRA.

+The model has been hosted on https://huggingface.co/spaces/Yash12930/model Feel free to check it out!

 to view the chat log i have used the Gemini LLM to help me out. here is the log: https://g.co/gemini/share/533cbe096690